 As we have seen more and more of FPV flying at our field we felt it important enough to put the AMA rules pertaining to such flying on our site.
 Please go to Resources for a reprint of the AMA Rules.
 Please also note that the FAA has issued it's rulings and recreational use of FPV will not be restricted beyond those rules agreed to with the AMA.
 Check out the AMA website for details.
 Visit www.modelaircraft.org for updates on AMA's Government advocacy efforts.

 Website Questions/Help?
-Contact Steve (Temporary Web Administrator) by clicking here
+Contact Steve and Ray (Temporary Web Administrator) by clicking here